syedshamsher/asos/README.md

 # asos

-### A Shopping Web Application Inspired By Asos.com

-<h3> An Effort into making a pixel perfect fullstack shopping website. </h3>
+### An Effort into making a pixel perfect fullstack shopping website inspired By Asos.com

 <div>
   Asos is an online fashion website, offers great services to is customer.
 Customer can explore various products and can buy them with a successful payment.
 Reachers can also send feedback message to the provider.
  </div>